Lusito/web-ext-translator/README.md

 [![License](https://img.shields.io/badge/License-zlib/libpng-blue.svg)](https://github.com/Lusito/web-ext-translator/blob/master/LICENSE)

 An easy to use translation tool for web-extensions with markdown preview.
-It's mostly written in TypeScript, HTML & CSS.
-It runs inside of a JavaFX WebKit container, which adds the interfaces for reading and writing files.
+It's mostly written in TypeScript, HTML & CSS using React and BEM.
+It is both an online web-app as well as a standalone tool using JavaFX WebKit as a container, which adds the interfaces for reading and writing files.

+You can check out the online version here: https://lusito.github.io/web-ext-translator/

 [![Screenshot](https://raw.githubusercontent.com/Lusito/web-ext-translator/master/screenshot.png)](https://raw.githubusercontent.com/Lusito/web-ext-translator/master/screenshot.png)